Mindfulness for Educators Certificate Program

 The program is $3,000.
 For LAUSD teachers, this includes two salary credits.
 For other districts, please consult with your HR team.

 Linda Yaron Weston is the author of the books Teaching Resilience and Mental Health Across the Curriculum and Mindfulness for Young Adults: Tools to Thrive in School and Life.
-A National Board Certified Teacher with twenty years of classroom experience teaching academic and well-being courses at the high school and college level, she lectures at the University of Southern California, where she developed their undergraduate mindfulness course.
+A National Board Certified Teacher with 20 years of classroom experience teaching academic and well-being courses at the high school and college level, she lectures at the University of Southern California, where she developed their undergraduate mindfulness course.
 Across grade levels, she regularly leads professional development for educators on how to integrate mindfulness and well-being support in the classroom.

 15 weeks over 4 months